70 Collier Street, BarriePhone: 705-726-4242Fax: 705-739-4237

 You must complete one form for each location as the City needs to ensure that you are informed of the pending shut off in case the tenant contacts you directly.

 The City will monitor the water consumption using the Automated Meter Reading system to ensure the water is shut off or the flow has been substantially decreased.

 As an Owner (or Designate) you would need to contact the Finance Department Water Billing Branch by phone or email to arrange for payment of the arrears.

-The City will contact the Owner (or Designate) when payment has been received to advise when the water is scheduled to be turned back on.
-Either of the Tenant, Owner (or Designate) must be present when the water is turned back on to ensure the water is flowing properly.
+The Owner (or Designate) may contact the City to inquire whether payment has been received and if the water is or has been scheduled to be turned back on.
+Either of the tenant, Owner (or Designate) must be present when the water is turned back on to ensure the water is flowing properly.

 The City must ensure that the water is flowing properly inside the premises, that there are no leaks detected or there are no plumbing issues as it relates to the water shut off process.

 If any damage or leaks occur, the City is not liable or responsible.
 The Owner is responsible for all repairs.

 The water will be turned back on once the City receives the new Owner/Tenant Agreement Form from the Owner (or Designate).
 The arrears of the old tenant will be transferred to the property tax roll.

 It will be transferred to the property tax roll after 30 days.

 The arrears amount will be transferred to the Owner’s property tax account.
 A notice will be sent to the Owner indicating the amount applied to the property tax account and why.